TaylorMonacelli/openunison.github.io/docs/deployauth.md

 #### Base Configuration

 The base configuration deploys the groundwork for running OpenUnison.
-OpenUnison is a powerfull authentication and automation platform that can be used with all of your cluster applications and APIs.
+OpenUnison is a powerful authentication and automation platform that can be used with all of your cluster applications and APIs.
 We wanted to make this complexity as easy as possible to manage so we encoded most of the deployment and validation steps in automation technologies.
 You'll need [helm version 3+](https://helm.sh/docs/intro/install/) to finish the deployment.

 **Create the OpenUnison namespace:**